 As the COVID-19 pandemic has progressed, we have seen some situational changes in demand.
 Generally, the critical skills that have emerged over the past two months have been related to the remote working technology, and those skills critical to keeping the infrastructure open, including more nurses, drivers, software developers, cybersecurity people and telemarketers.
-The tables immediately below, courtesy of EMSI (Economic Modeling Specialists, Inc.), show occupations with the most postings, occupations with the highest growing demand.
+The tables immediately below, courtesy of EMSI (Economic Modeling Specialists, Inc.), show occupations with the most postings, occupations with the most growth in postings, and skills with the highest growing demand.